Beirut reels from huge blast, as death toll climbs to at least 113

 He said in a national address the government was "determined to investigate and expose what happened as soon as possible, to hold the responsible and the negligent accountable."
 An official source familiar with preliminary investigations blamed the incident on "inaction and negligence", saying "nothing was done" by committees and judges involved in the matter to order the removal of hazardous material.

 The cabinet ordered port officials involved in storing or guarding the material since 2014 to be put under house arrest, ministerial sources told Reuters.
 The cabinet also announced a two-week state of emergency in Beirut.
-'CATASTOPHE'
+'COLLAPSE OF LEBANON'

 Ordinary Lebanese, who have lost jobs and watched savings evaporate in Lebanon's financial crisis, blamed politicians who have overseen decades of state corruption and bad governance.
-"This is a catastrophe for Beirut and Lebanon."
-Beirut's mayor, Jamal Itani, told Reuters while inspecting damage estimated ran into billions of dollars.
+"This explosion seals the collapse of Lebanon.
+I really blame the ruling class," said Hassan Zaiter, 32, a manager at the heavily damaged Le Gray Hotel in downtown Beirut.

 The health minister said the death toll had climbed to 113, as the search for victims continued after shockwaves from the blast hurled some of the victims into the sea.
 Relatives gathered at the cordon to Beirut port seeking information on those still missing.
 Many of those killed were port and custom employees, people working in the area or those driving nearby during the Tuesday evening rush hour.